Delaney Collins, CCC-SLP

 - Repeat words and sentences

 Speech-language therapy is the most common form of treatment for aphasia, and this comes after the underlying cause of aphasia has been addressed.
-Early intervention and timely treatment is imperative for achieving maximum results.
+Early intervention and timely treatment are imperative for achieving maximum results.

-In terms of coping, family and friends can make adjustments to simplify conversations and ensure comprehension.
+In terms of coping, family and friends can adjust to simplify conversations and ensure comprehension.
 In turn, this keeps people with aphasia included and eases some apprehension they may have about communication.
 Those with aphasia may also choose to use images and gestures to help them communicate.

 Additionally, there are stroke and aphasia support groups to aid in the healing and coping process.

 Aphasia is a challenging communication disorder that creates many obstacles for patients and their families.
 Fortunately, raising awareness about the condition, its underlying causes and treatment options can help to reduce the effects aphasia has on many lives.